lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the receiver receives an All-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
 It sends its bitmap.

-In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the inactivity timer which will Abort the transmission.
+In case of an incorrect MIC, the receivers wait for fragment belonging to the same window or the expiration of the Inactivity timer which will Abort the transmission.

 ### Bitmap Optimization

-The Fragmentation Bitmap has two instance the local one and the sending one.
-The local_bitmap is the representation of each fragment correctly received and kept in memory.
+The Fragmentation Bitmap has two instance the local one and the transmitted one.
+The local_bitmap is the representation of each fragment correctly received or sent and kept in memory.
 The size of the local_bitmap may be based on the FCN size.
-The bitmap sending is the optmization of what has been received.
+The bitmap transmitted is the optmization of what has been received.
 An ACK message may introduce padding at the end to align transmitted data to a byte boundary.
 The first byte boundary includes one or more complete bytes, depending on the size of Rule ID and DTag.

+The receiver generates the Bitmap which may have the size of a single downlink frame of the LPWAN technology used.
+To avoid this problem the FCN size should be set to the corresponding downlink size minus 1 bit for C bit.

 ~~~~
                             <----     bitmap fragments    ---->